eyramseba/pdsnd_github/README.md

 Explore US Bikeshare Data with Python

 ### Description
-In this project, we make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, we make use of Python to explore data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.
 We have written code to import the data and answer interesting questions about it by computing descriptive statistics.
 We have also written a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 The bikeshare.py file is set up as a script that takes in raw input to create an interactive experience in the terminal that answers questions about the dataset.
 The experience is interactive because depending on a user's input, the answers to the questions on the previous page will change!
 There are four questions that will change the answers: